Vyral/base-template/_posts/2023-05-31-chuck-simmons-of-motto-mortgage-midwest-shares-insider-insights-on-pre-approvals.md

 Also, know that monitoring services aren’t always accurate.
 They can help you see if your credit score is going up or down, but they can’t give you a foolproof score.
 Sometimes people think their score is lower than it actually is, and vice versa.
 Therefore, go to people like Chuck for an accurate number.&nbsp;

 If you have questions about this topic, know that you can call or email us anytime.
-Also, we would be happy to put you in touch with Chuck and everyone at Motto Mortgage Midwest.
+Also, we would be happy to put you in touch with [Chuck]( https://www.mottomortgage.com/offices/midwest-ankeny/contact-the-simmons-hemer-team){: target="_blank" rel="noopener"} and everyone at [Motto Mortgage Midwest](https://www.mottomortgage.com/offices/midwest-ankeny/){: target="_blank" rel="noopener"}.
 We hope to hear from you soon!